theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/load-an-extraction-in-board.md

 The extraction "Plants" extracts the table *T001W* from SAP.
 In BOARD the entity "plants" is defined to load the SAP data.

-1. In BOARD, select **[+ DataReader] > DataReader**  to create a new DataReader.
+1. In BOARD, select **[+ DATAREADER]**  to create a new DataReader.
 Enter a name, in the example "Plants" and a group, in the example "Main Group".
 Select the source type "SAP". <br>
 ![Load-Extraction-01](/img/content/board/Load-Extraction-01.png)
 2. Create a new connection for the BOARD Connector Server.
 Optionally, you can select an existing connection.
 Set a *name* and the *URL* of the BOARD Connector server (e.g., localhost:8098).<br>
 3. Click **[OK]** to confirm.<br>